MohamedSeliem/Courier/Courier's Privacy Policy, and Terms of Service.md

 The following items may be collected and stored when intentionally provided by a user (usually by means of a command).
 This data will not be collected automatically.
 When providing data in this way, you forego any rights to the content of the data provided.

-* Links to external accounts, e-mail addresses, timezones, identification information (profiles)
+* Links to external accounts, PUBG MOBILE in-game ID,  PUBG MOBILE in-game name. (profiles)
-* Server configurations
-* Event-organization data (contests, giveaways)
-* Archives of messages
-* Data and content for automated tasks (reminders, afk)
+* Data and content for automated tasks (reminders, raids)
-* Saved references, urls, or text (tags, playlists)

 <h2>Data Collected When Enabled</h2>
 These items will be automatically collected if a bot is configured to perform certain actions by a server manager.